 Rachel Schneider is a skilled track and field athlete from the USA who has her fortes in long-distance running.
-Schneider is a Sanford, Maine native who is five times All-American record holder.
+Schneider is a Sanford, Maine native who is a five-time All-American record holder.
 She also represented the USA in the 2020 Tokyo Olympics.

 She secured her place in the national team after coming third in the trial games and later represented the USA in the 5000m event in the Olympics.